blue-mantis/craft-cachewarmer/README.md

 There's currently 2 ways to kick off a cachewarm:

-You can call the service method directly to run a cachewarm based on the configuration set in the settings above
+You can call the service method directly to run a cachewarm based on the configuration set in your settings

     \bluemantis\cachewarmer\CacheWarmer::$plugin->cacheWarm->run();